Historical monuments in Pristina: Museum of Kosovo

-Emin Gjiku complex
+Ethnological Museum "Emin Gjiku"

 Set in the old quarter of Pristina, the Ethnological Museum “Emin Gjiku” is a typical example of the Ottoman influence in the city and is included in the cultural heritage of the city.
 The complex features several buildings which now showcase exhibitions of various cultural artifacts.
 The complex once belonged to Emin Gjinolli (Turkish Emin Kücük); literally, ‘little Emin’ - who was a member of one of the most recognized families of Pristina in the 20th century.
 It has been protected by law since 1957, while it was only turned into an ethnological museum in 2006 after undergoing through a restoration process.
 The Ethnological Museum “Emin Gjiku” is composed of a traditional guest house, an arts studio, a family home and a permanent ethnological exhibition.
 The latter one showcases clothing items and artifacts related to birth, wedding and funeral ceremonies.

 Kosovo Institute for the Preservation of Cultural Monuments

 Kosovo Institute for the Preservation of Cultural Monuments, also known as Kocadishi House is an Ottoman merchant's home that features a veranda on the first floor and high walls for business and family purposes, which belonged to the Kocadishi family in 1954.

 The family migrated to Turkey as a result of a special treaty between Yugoslavia and Turkey in 1953.
 The house, which has survived and is close to the city's old clock tower, is now being used by the Kosovo Institute for the Protection of Monuments.